-Dr. Yanshuo Sun is a research scientist at the National Transportation Center of the University of Maryland.
-He received his doctorate (2016) and second master's degree (2016) in transportation engineering from the same institution.
-Prior to that, he received his first master's degree (2012) from Tongji University and bachelor's degree from Southwest Jiaotong University in China.
+Yanshuo Sun Florida State University Assistant Professor Tallahassee, FL Email: y.sun@fsu.edu Yanshuo Sun, Ph.D. is an Assistant Professor of Industrial Engineering at the FAMU-FSU College of Engineering, Florida State University.
+He received his doctorate (2016) and second Master's degree (2016) in transportation engineering from the same institution.
+Prior to that, he received his first Master's degree (2012) from Tongji University and Bachelor's degree from Southwest Jiaotong University in China.
 Dr. Sun has broad research interests in transportation optimization problems, especially in public transit, air transportation, ridesharing, and multi-modal freight systems.
-As a recipient of a 2015-2016 Airport Cooperative Research Program Graduate Award, he studied how to coordinate the development of various airport components in a dynamic and uncertain environment.
-His research findings from his doctoral dissertation on the same topic have been published in Transportation Research Part B and Journal of Advanced Transportation.
-In addition to the graduate research award sponsored by the Federal Aviation Administration (FAA), he also received awards from the Airport Council International - North America (ACI-NA), the American Railway Engineering and Maintenance-of-Way Association (AREMA), and the American Public Transportation Association (APTA).
+As a recipient of a 2015-2016 ACRP Graduate Research Award, Dr. Sun studied how to coordinate the development of various airport components in a dynamic and uncertain environment.
+His research findings from his dissertation on the same topic have been published in Transportation Research Record, Transportation Research Part B, and Journal of Advanced Transportation.
+In addition to the graduate research award sponsored by the Federal Aviation Administration (FAA), Dr. Sun also received awards from the Airport Council International - North America (ACI-NA), the American Railway Engineering and Maintenance-of-Way Association (AREMA), and the American Public Transportation Association (APTA).